gsoft-inc/wl-hopper/.changeset/real-lies-remember.md

 ---
-"@hopper-ui/icons": major
+"@hopper-ui/icons": patch
 ---

-Breaking change: Updated the icons variables to be more consistent with the other components.
+Updated the icons variables to be more consistent with the other components.

 Will need to update the style sheets to use the new CSS variables.